Improved Concentration for Mean Estimators via Shrinkage: Computational experiments

 \subsection{Splitting the sample}

-We now aim to study the effect of splitting the sample on the performance of the shrinkage estimators.
-Splitting the sample is a natural way to fulfill \Cref{assum:kappa_independent}.
-Nevertheless, it is not clear how much of the available data should be dedicated to the base estimator, or even if computing the base estimator and the shrinkage estimator on the full sample (ignoring \Cref{assum:kappa_independent}) is the better approach.
+We now study the effect of sample splitting, which is a natural way to fulfill \Cref{assum:kappa_independent}.
+Nevertheless, it is not clear how much of the available data should be dedicated to the base estimator, or even if computing the base estimator and the shrinkage estimator on the full sample is the best approach.
 To evaluate the performance of shrinkage estimators with varying sample splitting strategies, we compute the errors of these estimators as described in \Cref{subsec:exp_improved} for varying split ratios given by \( \left\lfloor m / N \right\rfloor \), along with fully utilizing the sample for both computations.
-The resulting performances are displayed in \Cref{tab:split_eval}, for \( \delta =0.05 \), \( \eta = \ln \frac{1}{\delta } \), and \( N=500 \).
+The performances are displayed in \Cref{tab:split_eval}, for \( \delta =0.05 \), \( \eta = \ln \frac{1}{\delta } \), and \( N=500 \).

 These results suggest that, as long as we want to keep a splitting strategy, we should dedicate as few sample points as possible to the base estimator.
 A closer look at small values for \( m \) (and, thus, of split ratios) suggests that there often is an optimal value of \( m \) greater than \( 1 \).
 See \Cref{fig:split_eval,fig:best_split}.
 For \Cref{fig:split_eval}, the full sample size is kept at \( N=500 \), while \( N \) varies from \( 100 \) to \( 1000 \) in \Cref{fig:best_split}.
 To obtain \Cref{fig:best_split}, we computed the error and the value of \( m \) that minimizes the error (denoted by \( m^\star \)) for \( 50 \) independent trials and plotted its mean and error band determined by the \( 2.5\% \) and \( 97.5\% \) quantiles.
 The resulting graph shows that \( m^\star \) remains approximately constant even as \( N \) increases.
 This corroborates \Cref{thm:adv_informal}, which states that \( \widehat{\mu }(\widehat{\kappa } ) \) attains optimal concentration rates as long as \(\widehat{\kappa }\) is not too far from the population mean.
+Hence, the practitioner should choose a relatively small value of \( m \) to maximize the impact of the shrinkage procedure.